sonyxperiadev/lumber-mill/README.md

 * Grok, Gzip, Zlib, Base64, Simple if/then logic
 * Pattern extraction of values from events
 * Experimental http server (experimenting and unit tests sofar)

+## Samples

+We are finishing samples right now, will be available in this repo or another repo.